jian0084/mad9022-w19/docs/modules/query.md

 1. What is the command to launch a Cordova app in the emulator? [cordova emulate ios]
 2. What is the name of the plugin for the Camera that you would use when installing the plugin? [cordova-plugin-camera]
 3. What is the current major version of Cordova?
 [8]
 4. What is the name or number of the latest API of Android?
-[Oreo 26, 27, Pie 28]
+[Oreo 26, Nougat 27, Pie 28]
 5. What is the current major version of iOS?
 [12]
 6. If you wanted to have some code that runs when your Cordova app is being put into the background then what event would you add a listener for? [pause]
 7. What plugin do you use to set a reminder in Cordova? [local-notification]